Visitor parking permits

 Book of 10 one-hour vouchers - Can be activated in single or multi-hour blocks.

-Half Day (5hr) permit - Once activated, this voucher is valid to a specific vehicle for five hours.
+Half day (five hour) permit - Once activated, this voucher is valid to a specific vehicle for five hours.
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

-1 Day permit - Once activated, this voucher is valid for a specific vehicle for one day (based on controlled permit zone operating times).
+One day permit - Once activated, this voucher is valid for a specific vehicle for one day (based on controlled permit zone operating times).
+For example, if you activate a voucher at 2pm, this will be valid until the CPZ hours end.
+Should they end at 5pm, this is when the voucher will end.
+Vouchers do not apply for 24 hours from activation.
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

-1 Week permit - Once activated, this voucher is valid for a specific vehicle for one week (based on controlled permit zones operating times).
+One week permit - Once activated, this voucher is valid for a specific vehicle for one week (seven consecutive days, based on controlled permit zones operating times).
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

 From 1 April 2020 you will be able to purchase and send e-vouchers to visitors electronically (including tradespeople and delivery drivers) to populate permit details themselves, via your new online permit account.